ArnoldoSQ/smart-coding-mcp/README.md

 - `watchFiles`: Automatically reindex when files change (default: true)
 - `enableCache`: Cache embeddings to disk (default: true)
 - `chunkSize`: Lines of code per chunk - smaller = more precise, larger = more context (default: 15)
+- `batchSize`: Number of files to process in parallel (default: 100)
+- `maxFileSize`: Skip files larger than this size in bytes (default: 1MB)

 ## Examples